Ab4y98/OffensiveToolz/README.md

-# A list of of offensive tools for penetration test or red teamining
+# A list of offensive tools for red teaming or penetration testing